 A real life version of Frasier, if the Cranes were from Mississippi.
-Dusty Thompson, displaced Southern gentleman and aspiring author, has recently invited his Daddy, an authentic Southern Good Ol' Boy, to live with him in California.
-When his Daddy shows up with the largest LaZBoy in America and his dog named Lulu in the back of his pick-up, Dusty realizes that the only thing he has in common with his father is the belief that he is adopted.
+Dusty Thompson, displaced Southern gentleman and writer, invited his Dad, an authentic Southern Good Ol' Boy, to live with him in California.
+When his Dad showed up with the largest LaZBoy in America and a dog named Lulu, Dusty realized the only thing he had in common with his father is the belief that he is adopted.
 Now that his Dad has returned south, Dusty decided he would keep this blog because he has lots of opinions.

 Monday, March 9, 2015

 This past week a friend was requesting bucket lists and I decided to

 develop mine and send it her way.Coincidentally, I was preparing a presentation/training for the